 You’ll only qualify for the 40% loan if you’re buying in any of the London boroughs or the City of London.

 The percentage of Help to Buy equity loan to value that Londoners claim - according to Ministry of Housing, Communities & Local Government London Help to Buy completions data from 1 February 2016 to 31 March 2018.

 Which lenders have signed up for London Help to Buy?

 There are a number of banks that offer London Help to Buy.
-The following is a list of the lenders that currently offer the government scheme:
+Lenders that currently offer the government scheme include:

 - Al Ryan Bank

 If you are interested in Help to Buy, you’ll need to start by contacting a Help to Buy agent in the area you want to buy, as they manage the scheme rather than mortgage lenders.

 Visit the government's Help to Buy website and click on the “Equity loan” tab to find details of Help to Buy agents, and more information on how the scheme works.

 You can find out more about government schemes to help you buy a home here.